danyspin97/danyspin97-site/content/blog/getting_started_with_execline.md

 wc -l
 ```

-`pipeline` is a built-in that execute the chain load inside the block delimited by `{}`
+`pipeline` is builtin that take two linear argument, therefore blocks are used.
+It executes the chain load inside the block
-and uses the block output as input for the program at the end of it.
+and save its output.
+Then the second command line argument, that is `wc -l` here, is executed and the saved output is used as input.

 This script display how many folders and files there are in the current directory.
 The equivalent in bash would be: